calculix/CalculiX-Examples/README.md

 Created by Martin Kraska, Brandenburg University of Applied Sciences

 These examples demonstrate the use of [CalculiX](http://www.dhondt.de/) for various analysis types.
 Also, there are some helper python scripts.
+See [Scripts page](Scripts/) for usage hints (and how to add them to your path).

 All examples are developed and tested with CalculiX 2.10 in the virtual box provided by Sven Kaßbohm at [fiziko.de](http://www.fiziko.de/vbox/).
 It is configured such that you can easily compile new versions of CCX and CCX.
 It has, however, some disadvantages: